operator-framework/java-operator-sdk/DECISION_LOG.md

 ### 1. Move Retries to an Abstract Controller.

-Original idea was to explicitly support retry in the scheduler.
-However, this turned our to complicate the algorithm in case of event sources.
+The original idea was to explicitly support retry in the scheduler.
+However, this turned out to complicate the algorithm in case of event sources.
 Mostly it would be harder to manage the buffer, and the other event sources, thus what does it mean for other event sources that there was a failed controller execution?
 Probably it would be better to manage this in an abstract controller, and just use the "reprocess event-source" source in case of an error.